l7mp/stunner/examples/simple-tunnel/README.md

 ```

 The results show that we have managed to squeeze 1000 packets/sec through STUNner without packet
-loss, at an average/min/max one-way latency of 14.256/10.791/97.428 and average jitter 1.426
+loss, at an average one-way latency of 14.2 ms and average jitter 1.426 ms. Not bad from a
-ms. Not bad from a Kubernetes cluster running in some remote datacenter, is it?
+Kubernetes cluster running in some remote datacenter!

 Repeating the test, this time with a STUN/TURN over TCP, casts a somewhat more negative
 picture.
 Change the STUN/TURN URI in the `turncat` CLI to connect via the `tcp-listener`.